KilianKegel/Visual-LIBWIN32-for-UEFI/README.md

 Win32 API for UEFI Shell

 ## Goal
-Provides Win32 API to enable porting of Windows projects to UEFI Shell.<br>
+It provides Win32 API to enable porting of Windows projects to UEFI Shell.<br>
 The function set is extended on demand only.
 It is not (yet) intended to provide the entire KERNEL32 API.